changhsinlee/changhsinlee.github.io/_posts/2019-01-30-agile-waterfall.md

 It's like solving a math problem—it's easy when you _see_ the solution.

 I agree it sounds like common sense, but I didn't know about it—in fact, it took me a year in business to learn.
-Let explain why.
+Let me explain why.

 ### Shipping on time